DatoJanez/facebook-scraper/notebooks/README.md

-# Collect public posts from Facebook using Colab and facebook-scraper package
+# Collect public posts from the Facebook using Colab and facebook-scraper package

 ### step 1: